Sahil302002/Ola-Booking-SQL-Analysis/README.md

 - **TOP (N)**: Used to limit results to the top N records based on certain conditions (e.g., top 10 customers with the highest rides).

  Link to SQL Script <a href = "Ola SQL Analytics Script.sql"> Ola SQL Code Script </a>
+ Link to SQL codes and Image of Result

 ## Insights